InsightechProjects/v3-docs/content/docs/sources/web_javascript_sdk/_index.md

 ---
 To collect data from websites, implement Web JavaScript SDK on your website pages.
 You can configure the source in the web interface to control the events you want to collect.

+## Create the source

+Go to the user interface and create a new source using the **Web JavaScript SDK**.
+The source will be assigned a unique ID that will be used to identify it for data collection and provide you with a snippet of JavaScript code that you can install to your website via tag management systems (TMS) or embed in your web pages directly.

+### Domains

+### Data Layer Name

 ## Event types

 The SDK automatically tracks the automatic events based on the configurations set in the web interface.
 It also tracks custom events in data layer objects, including eCommerce events.